netzfisch/teamorga/README.md

 [Capybara](https://github.com/jnicklas/capybara) to drive the application via its external interface the web pages.

-Bugs and feature request can be filed via GitHub's [Issue Tracker](https://github.com/netzfisch/teamorga/issues).
+Bugs and feature requests can be filed via GitHub's [Issue Tracker](https://github.com/netzfisch/teamorga/issues).

 Pull-request are welcome.